clagab007-cyber/IT-Help-Desk-Labs/Windows-Troubleshooting-Knowledge-Base/Documentation.md

 ---

 ## Summary
-These five labs cover the most common issues handled by Help Desk technicians: network problems, printer issues, email failures, slow performance, and account/login problems.
+These five labs covers some of the common issues handled by Help Desk technicians: network problems, printer issues, email failures, slow performance, and account/login problems.
 Each issue was documented with symptoms, troubleshooting steps, root cause, and resolution.